jtsteinbach/sandbox/README.md

 Shows or sets how saves are attributed, stored in `~/.config/sandbox/profile.json` (`SB_HOME` overrides the location; `SB_NAME`/`SB_EMAIL` override per command).
 Attribution, not authentication (Section 9).

-### `sb shared [on|off]`

-Shows or sets shared mode (Section 6).
-Journaled.

 ### `sb durability [full|normal]`

 Shows or sets crash durability. `full` (default): the newest committed transaction survives power loss. `normal`: faster, still crash-safe, but may lose the most recent commit on power loss.
 Journaled.

 ### `sb locks`

-All shared-mode locks: who holds what, since when, and when each expires.
+Every active lock: the path, who holds it, how long they have held it, when it expires, and a short hash of the content being protected (`· file removed` when the holder deleted it).

 ### `sb unlock [<path>...] [--force]`

 Releases your locks (all, or the named paths). `--force` releases locks held by others; the journal records the paths, the prior owners, and that it was forced.
+Releasing a lock does not change any file — it only stops sandbox putting that file back.

+### `sb salvage <hash> [<path>]`

+Writes any stored content back out to a file.
+This is the other side of a lock revert: when your edit to someone else's locked file is put back, the bytes you wrote are stored, their hash is printed and journaled, and this command brings them back.
+The hash is 4–64 hex characters (sb prints 10) and must be unambiguous; the destination defaults to `salvaged-<hash>` and is never overwritten if it exists.

 ### `sb ignore <pattern>`